alexjlockwood/AndroidDesignPatterns/_posts/2018-03-05-introducing-kyrie-animated-vector-drawables.md

 }
 ```

 The left half of **Figure 3** shows the resulting animation.
 Note that `Animation#ofPathMotion` returns an `Animation` that computes `PointF` objects, where each point represents a location along the specified path as the animation progresses.
-In order to animate each black circle's location along this path, we use the [`Animation#transform`][kyrie-animation#transform] method to transform the points into streams of x/y coordinates that can be consumed by the `CircleNode`'s `centerX` and `centerY` properties respectively.
+In order to animate each black circle's location along this path, we use the [`Animation#transform`][kyrie-animation#transform] method to transform the points into streams of x/y coordinates that can be consumed by the `CircleNode`'s `centerX` and `centerY` properties.

 <div class="figure-container">
     <div class="figure-parent">